-Board Secretary Patty Howells is a cook and cooking teacher living in Portland.
-She is a graduate of Smith College with an AB in economics, and she is a Returned Peace Corps Volunteer, having served 2 years in Niger, where her focus was on maternal and infant health.
+Board Vice President Patty Howells is a cook and cooking teacher living in Portland.
+She is a graduate of Smith College with an AB in Economics, and she is a returned Peace Corps volunteer, having served 2 years in Niger, where her focus was on maternal and infant health.
 She lived for 9 years in San Francisco, where she was a staff investigator for an agency specializing in indigent defense and civil rights investigations.
 While in San Francisco she turned her attention to food, attended culinary school, and cooked in the city’s top restaurants before moving to Maine.

-Co-founder Sara Corbett is the author of Venus to the Hoop: A Gold-Medal Year in Women’s Basketball and a contributing writer at the New York Times Magazine.
+Co-founder Sara Corbett is the author of Venus to the Hoop: A Gold-Medal Year in Women’s Basketball and A House in the Sky.
+She is a contributing writer at the New York Times Magazine.
 Her feature stories have covered topics like child-trafficking in Cambodia, the resettlement of Sudanese orphans in the U.S., and the psychological struggle of soldiers wounded in Iraq.

 Gibson Fay-LeBlanc directed The Telling Room from 2006 to 2011 and still teaches workshops both here and at schools and organizations around New England.
 His first collection of poems, Death of a Ventriloquist, was chosen by Lisa Russ Spaar for the Vassar Miller Prize and published in 2012.
 His poems have appeared in magazines including Guernica, The New Republic, and Tin House, on the PBS NewsHour Art Beat, and have received awards from the Bellevue Literary Review and UC Berkeley.
 He lives in Portland with his wife and sons and is at work on more poems and a novel.